m-lab/ndt-server/spec/ndt7-protocol.md

 Note that we have assumed that measurements arrive with a little of delay caused by the queuing delay in the sender's buffer.
-In some cases, this delay may be large enough that clients SHOULD NOT rely on server measurements to timely update their user interface during this subtest.
+In some cases, this delay may be large enough that clients SHOULD NOT rely on server measurements to timely update their user interface during this test.

 During the upload, the server could help a client by sending messages containing its application-level measurements: